PerrinThibaud/PyScript-Kmeans/README.md

 This app shows how using numpy with [pyscript](https://pyscript.net).
 I chose to develop by myself a K Means algorithm [notebook](https://github.com/PerrinThibaud/PyScript-Kmeans/blob/main/jupyter/Kmeans_clustering.ipynb) in order to use numpy, however pyscript supports the scikit-learn library.
-For speed reasons we only run kmeans once so, sometimes it only finds one cluster, it would be better to run kmeans several times and select the one with the best results as the scikit-learn library does
+For speed reasons we only run kmeans once so, the result is not the best possible this is only one of the possibilities, it would be better to run kmeans several times and select the one with the best results as the scikit-learn library does

 ![](readme-resources/screenshot.png)